Spring Courses

 Urban Schools in a Diverse American Society – EDUC 22100

-The social context of schooling.
+Description: The social context of schooling.
 An inquiry into the philosophy, history, sociology, quality, immigration, and the education of children from non-dominant cultures.
 Digital technology will be used as much as possible in data gathering.

 Digital Game Development – GAME 11100

 Description: This class introduces students to digital game development through the game engine Unity.
 Students learn the basics of the Unity interface and the fundamentals of programming in C#.
 Students will create simple game prototypes as assignments to learn core programming concepts.
-No prior programming knowledge is necessary, although assignments will be tailored to individual student's programming experience.
+No prior programming knowledge is necessary, although assignments will be tailored to individual students’ programming experience.

 New Student Seminar – NSS 10002

-Week of February 2 – May 22, days and times to be determined.
-1 credit
+Week of February 1 – May 21, 2027, Monday – Friday, days and times to be determined, 1 credit.
+Open to Bronx Compass High School students ONLY

 Description: This course will equip high school students with the skills, habits and knowledge to transition from high school to college.
 Students will reflect on their academic and career goals, how to navigate the college system, study skills, and communication skills through interactive games, creative writing, collaborative activities, and engaging lessons to prepare them through their college journey.